Pantagrueliste/starter-hugo-academic/content/post/bibliography/index.md

 Somewhat undexpectedly, GPT-3 also added information that was not in the original references.
 >Baillot, Anne, and Anna Busch.
 “Editing for Man and Machine.”
 In _Users of Scholarly Editions: Editorial Anticipations of Reading, Studying and Consulting_, Vol. 13.
 Variants (Journal of the European Society for Textual Scholarship).
 Leicester, 2015.

-With this bibliographic reference, for example, GPT-3  added the permanent link to the open-access repository ([HAL](https://hal.archives-ouvertes.fr)) where the paper can be read, including the ad-hoc fields `HAL_ID` and `HAL_VERSION` :
+In this bibliographic reference, for example, GPT-3 added the permanent link to the open-access repository ([HAL](https://hal.archives-ouvertes.fr)) where the paper can be read, including the ad-hoc fields `HAL_ID` and `HAL_VERSION` created by the HAL repository:
 ```BibTeX
 @inproceedings{baillot2015,
   title = {Editing for Man and Machine},